-Incremental Obfuscation allows PreEmptive Protection - DashO to reuse the same class and method renames and string encryption/decryption methods used during a previous obfuscation.
+Incremental Obfuscation allows PreEmptive Protection - DashO to reuse the same class, method, and field renames and string encryption/decryption methods used during a previous obfuscation.

-.jar files.
 After a release you discover a major issue in some logic and you would like to redistribute one of the

 .jar files in a patch.
-You would need to use incremental obfuscation to:

-A string encryption map file contains information about the algorithms used by DashO to encrypt strings and the locations and algorithms used when injecting the decrypters (decryption methods).
+- String Encryption Map File - A string encryption map file contains information about the algorithms used by DashO to encrypt strings and the locations and algorithms used when injecting the decrypters (decryption methods).
 This information is necessary for incremental obfuscation.

-Both these output files should be kept internally, possibly in source control, so that when the need arises for either stack-trace decoding or incremental obfuscation you will be ready.
+Both these output files should be kept internally, possibly in source control, so that when the need arises for either stack-trace decoding or incremental obfuscation, you will be ready.